 C) The score when the first ball is holed is the one that goes on the card (Stroke Play)

-In the golf string game players instead of being awarded shots on the basis of their handicaps are awarded a length of string, normally a foot per shot of handicap.
-Half their handicap for 9 holes.
+In the golf string game players instead of being awarded shots on the basis of their handicaps are awarded a length of string, normally a foot per shot of your Course Handicap for 18 or 9 holes.

 In the golf string game players are allowed to move their ball to a more advantageous spot without losing a stroke.
 The ball may be moved by hand in any situation, in any direction and for any distance anywhere on the course without penalty and without counting a stroke, using a piece of string equal to the distance the ball is moved.
 When they do so, they simply measure the distance they have moved the ball and cut this length off their piece of string.
 (Please dispose of used string responsibly)